A short story about stars and satellites

 Through dark fields, delirious, Carmel ran towards a constellation in the woods, the tell-tale light signature of massive, distant balls of plasma spanning trillions of kilometres.
 He reached the tree line and dived, literally dived into space — but choked, twined in fishing thread dotted with false stars, LEDs pinging to the dirt —

 His eyes snapped open.
 A dim bedroom resolved itself.
-Carmel could see his feet, cold and bare beyond the blanket that had snaked around his body.
-I need to get out of this place, he thought.
+Carmel could see his feet cold and bare beyond the blanket that had snaked around his body.
+I need to get out of this place.

 Over a bowl of oats, Carmel pondered his dream.
 He looked up the Sun.
-Apparently, its diameter was 109 Earths — average, as stars go; an insect beside Rigel or Betelgeuse.
-Wikipedia was derisive: The Sun does not have enough mass to explode as a supernova.
-But its enormity was sufficient to elude his mind’s grasp.
+Its diameter was 109 Earths — average, as stars go; an insect beside Rigel or Betelgeuse.
+Wikipedia sounded derisive: The Sun does not have enough mass to explode as a supernova.
+But it was sufficiently enormous to elude his mind’s grasp.
 The largest bodies in the universe remained abstract, bereft of real emotional power.

-He carried the French press to the porch, warm in the slanted rays, but not comfortable.
+He carried the French press to the porch, warm in the slanted rays.
 His muscles felt tight; his clothes a size too small.
-Fatima soon announced herself with a squeal of brakes.
-She looked a sight in her watermelon-print helmet, curly mane cascading over pink scrubs.
-“Yo!”
+Fatima arrived with a squeal of brakes audible from halfway down the road.

 “Big shift?”
 Carmel asked, pouring her a coffee.